crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 :::

-When you run the MSI fiel, the bouncer will automatically register itself in CrowdSec and creates the Windows service, that will run at boot and starts the bouncer.
+When you run the MSI file, the bouncer will automatically register itself in CrowdSec and creates the Windows service, that will run at boot and starts the bouncer.

 The bouncer works by adding a number of rules to the windows firewall (one rule per thousand blocked IPs).